 How can students explore this during their degree?

-In first year, students are introduced to management accounting – accounting that helps to run the business and achieve business goals and objectives.
+In first year of BSc (Hons) Accountancy, students are introduced to management accounting – accounting that helps to run the business and achieve business goals and objectives.
 On the Introduction to Management Accounting module, students study a wide range of contemporary management accounting techniques but also look back over two thousand years of accounting history and explore how and why management accounting has changed.
 Has it changed because of changes in society or because of economic pressures, for example?
 Students look at key developments and their consequences both in terms of business operating efficiency and for wider society.
 The module also explores what impact accountancy has on different people.
 It challenges students to consider questions such as is accountancy used to control and exploit people?
 Is accountancy a capitalist instrument of oppression?
 Or is accountancy a very positive and fundamental tool that helps businesses and individuals by providing goods and services as well as high levels of employment?

 What are your top tips for those thinking about studying accountancy?

 My first top tip would be to watch and listen to financial programmes on the television and radio, and to read the financial sections of the newspapers.
 Don’t be put off by the jargon and specific terminology.
 Have a dictionary close by if need be, but the more of it you watch, listen to, and read, the more you will work out the terms and what they refer to.

 My second top tip is to think about a company that interests you and see if you can download its financial statements.
 Again, there is likely to be a lot that may not make sense straight away.
 However, by reading and looking at this financial information, particularly for a business or activity that interests you, you will develop insights into what is included and how the accounts and information are put together and formatted.
 These are the sort of documents you will be helping to create if you go on to train as an accountant, so it is a good idea to familiarise yourself with these as much as you can.